-The total prize money for the Nitto ATP Finals tournament in 2019 was $9 million dollars.
+The total prize money for the Nitto ATP Finals tournament in 2021 was $7.2 million dollars (USD).

 Prize money for the ATP Finals is based on match wins.
 Here is the breakdown of points and prize money for singles and doubles.

 |Winning a Match in Round-Robin Play (3 total matches)||$173,000||$33,000||200|

 In total, the champion will play 5 matches, but they might lose one or even two matches in pool play.